nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 ```

 Funny thing: this might work, OR it might fail with an error like this:
+Funny thing: this *might work*, OR it *might fail*.
+If your pipeline run succeeded run it again until you get an error like this:
 ```console title="Output"
  N E X T F L O W   ~  version 24.02.0-edge